Nosiarina

 It is situated at the Bemarivo River and the Route Nationale 5a between Sambava and Vohemar.

-The population of the commune was estimated to be approximately 12,000 in 2001 commune census.
+The population of the Nosiarina was estimated to be approximately 12,000 in 2001.

+Nosiarina is situated on the Bemarivo River and the RN 5a at a distance of 17 km north of Sambava.

 Primary and junior level secondary education are available in town.
 The majority 99% of the population of the commune are farmers.
 The most important crops are rice and vanilla, while other important agricultural products are banana and coffee.
 Services provide employment for 1% of the population.